argoproj/argo-events/api/event-source.md

 </td>
 <td>
 <p>
-ProjectKey is the key of project for which integration needs to setup
+ProjectKey is the key of the project for which integration needs to setup
 </p>
 </td>
 </tr>